jeanlouisnico/CWatM-spinetoolbox/docs/getting_started.md

 !!!
 Tip

-    When importing new CWatM ini file into the database, the workflow does not compare existing values with the new ones, therefore a lot of paramaters may be duplicated compared to the *Base* alternative.
+    When importing a new CWatM *ini* file into the database, the workflow does not compare existing values with the new ones, therefore a lot of parameters may be duplicated compared to the *Base* alternative.
 These *Parameters* can be deleted.
-It will make the Spine Database easier to read and maintain over time if multiple ini files are imported into the database.
+It will make the Spine Database easier to read and maintain over time if multiple *ini* files are imported into the database.

 ### 5. Run your calibration

 Export the database for the calibration and run the calibration.
-It exports 2 .ini files: one for the calibration setup and one for the CWatM model that needs to be calibrated.
-The output from the calibration are then exported and setup from the best alternative is then imported back into the database under the alternative "best_calib".
+It exports 2 **.ini* files: one for the calibration setup and one for the CWatM model that needs to be calibrated.
+The arguments from the Tool properties do not need to be updated as they are set for the model.
+The outputs from the calibration are then exported and setup from the best alternative is imported back into the database under the alternative "best_calib".
+This section can be run as is.
+However, by clicking the first arrow, ensure you have created a *calibration* and a *calibration_ini* scenario.
+The first one includes all the parameters from the *Base* and the *calibration* alternatives to build a readable *ini* file by CWatM and run the calibration.
+The second one only includes the calibration setup required by the calibration tool.

 ![wf5](images/workflow_5.svg)

 ### 6. Run CwatM

 Run a regular CWatM flow.
 This is done from the database and can be run in sequence from the calibration set up.
+By clicking the yellow arrow before the export tool, one can choose which scenario to run into CWatM.

 ![wf6](images/workflow_6.svg)